evmos/ethermint/tests/solidity/README.md

 - `0xddd64b4712f7c8f1ace3c145c950339eddaf221d` (User 1)
 - `0x0f54f47bf9b8e317b214ccd6a7c3e38b893cd7f0` (user 2)

-From here, in your other available terminal, go into any of the tests and run `yarn test-ethermint`.
+Keep the terminal window open, go into any of the tests and run `yarn test-ethermint`.
 You should see `ethermintd` accepting transactions and producing blocks.
 You should be able to query for any transaction via:

 - `ethermintd query tx <cosmos-sdk tx>`
 - `curl localhost:8545 -H "Content-Type:application/json" -X POST --data '{"jsonrpc":"2.0","method":"eth_getTransactionByHash","params":["<ethereum tx>"],"id":1}'`

+From here, in your other available terminal,
 And obviously more, via the Ethereum JSON-RPC API).

 When in doubt, you can also run the tests against a Ganache instance via `yarn test-ganache`, to make sure they are behaving correctly.